-Usually, for your molars, your dentist might recommend a PFM crown, but for front teeth, natural-colored ceramic crowns are much more popular.
+Usually, for your premolars and molars, your dentist will recommend porcelain fused to metal crown.
+While, for front teeth, natural-colored ceramic crowns are advised.

 Dental Crowns Cost Abroad

 In the United States, a crown costs $800-3,000 depending on the material.
-In dental tourism destinations like Costa Rica, Thailand, and Mexico, these crowns cost $300-650.
+In dental tourism destinations like Costa Rica, Thailand, and Mexico dental crowns, it is cheap approximately between $300-650.